2022-cs244/2022-cs244.github.io/documentation/router-requirements.md

 * Use the routing table to perform a longest prefix match on destination IP addresses and return the appropriate egress port and next-hop address (or 0.0.0.0 for a directly attached destination).
     * NOTE: We will use a ternary match table for the routing table because LPM tables are not fully supported by SDNet yet.
 * Provide an ARP table that can store at least 64 entries.
 This will accept an IP address as a search key and will return the associated MAC address (if found).
 This table is modified by the software, which runs its own ARP protocol.
 * Provide a “local IP address table”.
-This will accept an IP address as a search key and will return a signal that indicates whether the correspond address was found.
-This table is used to identify IP addresses that should be forwarded to the CPU.
+This will accept an IP address as a search key and will return a signal that indicates whether the corresponding address was found.
+This table is used to identify IP addresses that should be forwarded to the local control-plane.
 * Decode incoming IP packets and perform the operations required by a router.
 These include (but are not limited to):
     * verify that the existing checksum and TTL are valid
-    * look up the next-hop port and IP address in the route table
+    * look up the next-hop port and IP address in the routing table
     * look up the MAC address of the next-hop in the ARP table
     * set the src MAC address based on the port the packet is departing from
     * decrement TTL
     * calculate a new IP checksum
     * transmit the new packet via the appropriate egress port
-    * local IP packets (destined for the router) should be sent to the software
+    * local IP packets (destined for the router) should be sent to the local control-plane
-    * PWOSPF packets should be sent to the software
+    * PWOSPF packets should be sent to the local control-plane
     * packets for which no matching entry is found in the routing table should be sent to the software
-    * any packets that the hardware cannot deal with should be forwarded to the CPU. (e.g. not Version 4 IP)
+    * any packets that the hardware cannot deal with should be forwarded to the local control-plane. (e.g. not Version 4 IP)
 * Provide counters for the following:
     * IP packets
     * ARP packets